Two roads diverged in a wood, and I—

 We recommend participants arrive early to check-in, and to receive their maps and timing pieces.

-For the November 18th race, parking and check-in will be located at Long Pond Parking in Middlesex Fells.
-Once again, parking is limited, so be sure to arrive early if you want a spot, or better yet, CARPOOL!
+Once again, parking is limited for both events, so be sure to arrive early if you want a spot, or better yet, CARPOOL!

 Seriously, though.
 Try to carpool.
-Parking can fill up quickly on the weekends.
+Parking can fill up quickly on the weekends, and nobody wants a ticket.

 Individual Race: $25